villekf/OMEGA-doc/docs/source/examples.rst

 For custom algorithms, see ``CT_main_generic_custom_algorithms_example`` or ``Planmeca_CT_main_generic_custom_algorithms``.

 Note that in helical CT cases the curvature of the panel is NOT taken into account at the moment.

+For an example of FDK reconstruction, see ``CBCT_exampleFig4FDK.m/py`` in the article folder: https://github.com/villekf/OMEGA/tree/master/article

 SPECT data
 ----------